sanjayjaras/sanjayjaras.github.io/Projects/Weather Application/README.md

 # Weather Application
-## Weather Application to Show 3 Hours weather for next 5 Days by  City Name or Zipcode
+## Weather application to show weather information by 3 hours for next 5 days by  city name or zipcode

 api.openweathermap.org